manifoldco/terraform-provider-manifold/README.md

-# terraform-provider-manifold

-Terraform Manifold Provider
+# Manifold Terraform Provider

+This is a Terraform Provider to help you read the data of your provisioned resources on the [Manifold.co](https://manifold.co) platform.

+Currently, we only support data sources, not resources.